top of page

 EEC is part of a team of volunteer Garden Leaders running the Vedgewater Community Garden, a Neighborspace Garden, on land donated by Loyola.

-We are growing The Commons in 6 beds and creating other educational and fun workshops and events!
+We are growing 6 Care for All beds and creating other educational and fun workshops and events!

-The Commons is an EEC initiative at Vedgewater maintained by the community for the community.
+The Care for All beds are an EEC initiative, in tandem with Edgewater Mutual Aid, at Vedgewater maintained by the community for the community.
 Anyone is welcome to garden and harvest from these plots after going through the garden’s orientation.

 • Beds of natives with plants donated from Loyola's Urban Agriculture Program